Skip to main content

 • International Financial Reporting Standards

-The Ministry of Employment and Economy is responsible for accounting legislation in Finland.
-The Accounting Act (1620/2015) was amended to transpose the content of the European Commission Accounting Directive (2013/34/EU) and the Act also mandates the implementation of EU IAS Regulation (1606/2002) which requires the application of International Financial Reporting Standards (IFRS) for the consolidated financial statements of public interest entities.
+The Ministry of Economic Affairs and Employment is responsible for accounting legislation in Finland.
+The Accounting Act (1620/2015) transposes the European Commission Accounting Directive (2013/34/EU) and implements the EU IAS Regulation (1606/2002).

-The Accounting Act also requires EU-endorsed IFRS for the separate financial statements of companies whose securities trade in a regulated market but that do not prepare consolidated financial statements because they have no subsidiaries.
-All other entities that are not required to use EU-endorsed IFRSs must prepare financial statements in accordance with Finnish Generally Accepted Accounting Principles.
+The Accounting Act also requires EU-endorsed IFRS for the separate financial statements of companies whose securities trade on a regulated market but that do not prepare consolidated financial statements because they have no subsidiaries.

-IFRS for SMEs have not been adopted in Finland and there are no current plans to adopt the standards.
+IFRS for SMEs is not adopted in Finland, and no current plans to adopt them have been reported.

 Current Status: Adopted